gcalcedo/clusview/CONTRIBUTING.md

 # Contributing
-*ClusView* follows the following guidelines regarding issues, PRs and commit history.
+*Clusview* follows the following guidelines regarding issues, PRs and commit history.

 ## Issues
 Issues are the main point of information about proposals, bugs, and any other type of discussion.